Illinois Compiled Statutes

 "income" does not include veteran's benefits.

-(g) In a cooperative where a homestead exemption has been granted, the
+(g) In a cooperative or life care facility where a homestead exemption has been granted, the

-cooperative association or its management firm shall credit the savings
+cooperative association or the management of the cooperative or life care facility shall credit the savings

 resulting from that exemption only to the apportioned tax liability of the

-owner who qualified for the exemption.
+owner or resident who qualified for the exemption.
 Any person who willfully refuses to so

 credit the savings shall be guilty of a Class B misdemeanor.